RicardoIT-Web/Love_Running_Members_log/README.md

 ![Love Running Site](views/docs/images/loverunningsite.jpg)

-This project is an program that allows Users of the Love Running Website to log their runs clocked throughout the week.
+This project is a program that allows Users of the Love Running Website to log their runs clocked throughout the week.

 Users will also have the choice of being able to track and monitor their progress on a weekly basis by choosing to provide total weekly targets to run.